 You'll find that many adjectives that start with "r" begin with "re-."
 You can add the prefix "re-" to so many words.
 It often means "again," as in your favorite food is refried beans, your failed test is redoable, or your old car is fully restored.
 That said, "re-" doesn't always mean again, it can also mean "back" or "behind."
 You might be reluctant to ride your bike at night without reflective gear.

 So, "r" is a multi-faceted letter of the alphabet, and it will be helpful when building your own List of Common Adjective Words.
 After spending some time, you'll have rather a robust list on your hands.
 So, let's get started.

 It's interesting to break down each letter of the alphabet and consider how they lend themselves to the world of adjectives.
 Indeed, "r" is no slouch in this department.
 Let's take a look at some of the real winners.

 Here are our top 20 adjectives that start with the letter R:

 Gene Autry's super hit, the timeless "Rudolph the Red-nosed Reindeer," has pervaded the Christmas season so thoroughly that little children who have never seen a real reindeer think that their noses are indeed red.
 That is one active little "r" adjective!

 Why would you want to say goodbye to "Ruby Tuesday"?
 The Rolling Stones' hugely successful song rests on an "r" adjective.
 Their name does, too, taken from another song: Bob Dylan's "Like a Rolling Stone."

-Songs do well with R's.
-"Red, red wine," "Raspberry Beret," "Rainy Day Woman," and countless others all have used them to great result on a global level.
+Songs do well with the letter "r."
+"Red, red wine," "Raspberry Beret," "Rainy Day Woman," and countless others all have used them to great result.
+Can you think of any more?